ocefpaf/2019-DMAC/slides/slides.md

 >- year 04: CIs maintenance, some Data Demo Center, less new tools, packaging.
 >- year 05: CIs maintenance, Data Demo Center(?), new tools(?), packaging.

-# Motivation
+# Goals

+>- Streamline CI maintenance (2-3 times a year we re-do the CIs configurations).
+>- Reduce the overall maintenance burden.
+>- Focus on the essential tools, deprecate what is not used.
 >- What tools are ready for Python 2.7 EOL?
->- CI maintenance burden (2-3 times a year we need to re-do the CIs configurations).
->- Focus on the "good and useful" tools.

 . . .

-Secret motivation: make year 06 all about new tools and the Data Demo Center!

-. . .

 Spoiler: our tools are 100% py3k compatible!

-# Goals
+# Goals (continued)

->- Reduce the maintenance burden.
->- Focus on the essential tools.
->- identify gaps in our tools and/or if we need new ones to deal with new challenges (bio-obis-taxa?)
+>- Identify gaps in our tools and/or if we need new ones to deal with new challenges (bio-obis-taxa?).
 >- Increase the "bus" factor by making it easier for newcomers.
 >- Create a policy for releases, *sdist* publication, and packaging.

+. . .

+Secret motivation: make year 06 all about new tools and the Data Demo Center!

 # How?

 >- Finding the active and inactive projects and deprecating the latter.
 >- Consolidate similar tools.
 >- Adding auto-PyPI *sdist* publication.
->- Adopt RERO
+>- Adopt a Release Early Release Often (RERO) policy.
+>- Write documentation of GH good practices.

 # IOOS tools "health metric"

 [https://bit.ly/2019-DMAC](https://bit.ly/2019-DMAC)

 >- The data was collected on April 27th 2019.
->- The metric is based on: last commit, last release, contributors, py3k testing
+>- The metric is based on: last commit, last release, number contributors, and py3k testing

 # IOOS tools